ck37/safety-planning-app/README.md

 ## 🤝 Contributing

 We welcome contributions that improve the app's effectiveness in supporting mental health.
-Please:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add helpful feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

-### Guidelines for Contributors

-- **Sensitivity**: Remember this app serves people in crisis situations
-- **Accessibility**: Ensure all features are accessible to users with disabilities
-- **Testing**: Test thoroughly, especially crisis-related functionality
-- **Documentation**: Update documentation for any new features
+Please see our [Contributing Guidelines](CONTRIBUTORS.md) for detailed information on how to contribute, including important guidelines for working on mental health applications.

 ## 📞 Crisis Resources